anandsingh3996/anandsingh.chauhan/content/_index.md

   - block: collection
     id: news
     content:
+      title: Abstract Talk at Learning and Control Colloquium (LCC), SysCon Department, IIT Bombau
+      subtitle: ''
+      text: '[08-2024] Happy to share that I will present our work data-driven control and management of power networks at systems and control department during LCC 2024.
+I will share presentation and abstract soon.'

       title: Nasscom AI Gamechanger Award in Research Category
       subtitle: ''
       text: '[07-2024] Happy to share that we have been awarded the NASSCOM AI Gamechangers Award 2024 in the AI Research category for our work on reinforcement learning-based control of power networks.
 It’s a great honor to be among the top ten research projects. '